RustyBlewitt/Simple-Dictionary/README.md

 # Simple-Dictionary
-A simple interactive word and definition dictionary.
+A simple, interactive word and definition dictionary.